hypercerts-org/hypercerts/docs/docs/whitepaper/index.md

 :::note

-You can read the draft whitepaper (v0) as a pdf [here](../../static/pdf/hypercerts_whitepaper_v0.pdf).
-The content is similar to the following pages.
+If you prefer to read the draft whitepaper (v0) as a pdf, you can find it [here](../../static/pdf/hypercerts_whitepaper_v0.pdf).
+The content is mostly identical to the following pages.

 :::